 Practicing fine motor activities after stroke can be an effective way to improve hand and finger mobility, coordination, and strength.
 Intensive, targeted training helps stimulate the brain to promote recovering affected muscle functions.
 To help you achieve your recovery goals, this article will share 10 effective fine motor activities for adults after stroke.

 Table of contents:

-Fine motor activities after stroke can help improve hand and finger mobility.
+- Fine motor activities for adults after stroke

 Here are some fun and effective fine motor activities for adults after stroke: